 Agility - Introduction to Agility: This is a beginning agility class focusing on basic dog handling skills and a fundamental introduction to obstacles.
 Dogs must be a minimum of 4 months of age and have all appropriate shots.
 Attention exercises and games are used to prepare for success in later Agility classes.

-Agility - Agility Prep: Prerequisite is 8-week basic obedience class above puppy level; and dog must have appropriate shots.
+Agility - Agility Prep: Prerequisite is basic obedience and good manners; and dog must have appropriate shots.
 Dogs should be at least 12 months old.

 Agility - Beginning I and II Agility: Prerequisite is 8-week agility prep class and the recommendation of the head trainer (signed form for class placement); and dog must have appropriate shots.